kavindyasewwandi/FOSSCODY-1.0-PROJECTS-GUIDELINES/Idea List.md

 #### 03. A simple notepad web application
 * You can decide the functionalities which you are going to implement

-#### 04. Graph data structure implementation
+#### 04. An application using Graph data structure
-* We suggest to use Java language for the implementations
+* We suggest to use Java language for the implementations https://www.tutorialspoint.com/data_structures_algorithms/graph_data_structure.htm
-https://www.tutorialspoint.com/data_structures_algorithms/graph_data_structure.htm
+* You are free to decide the idea and the system funtioanlities.

 #### 05. University Card application
 * An application which work such as a student id card with some uni-related details.